 We have analytical and process development capabilities in our own facility.
-We generally perform synthesis of our proprietary drug candidate development, analytical and process development for our proprietary drug candidate internally and manufacture the drugs necessary to conduct the non-GLP preclinical studies of our investigational product candidates.
+We generally perform drug candidate development, analytical and process development for our proprietary drug candidates internally, and manufacture the drugs necessary to conduct the non-GLP preclinical studies of our investigational product candidates.
 We occasionally outsource the production of research and development material.
 Occasionally our collaboration partners may conduct production of research and development material for products in their respective field.
 Each of our collaboration partners have granted us rights that enable us to freely commercialize all improvements to the TransCon Prodrug technology and manufacturing process developed by our collaboration partners outside of the field identified in their respective collaboration agreements.